 Gender and age not set.
-If either the Select or Adjust Outlines buttons are pressed when the gender is not set, the Select Gender and age before going to the stage requested.
+If either the Select or Adjust Outlines buttons are pressed when the gender is not set, the Select Gender sel dialog will be shown so that you can set the gender and age before going to the stage requested.